fortune-cook1e/react-app/src/pages/patterns/pattern.md

 5. notify(): a method to notify all observers whenever a specific event occurs
 6. A popular library that uses the observable pattern is RxJS.

+### Mixin Pattern

+Descriptions:
+1. Add functionality to objects or classes without inheritance

+Disadvantages:
+1. lead to prototype pollution and a level of uncertainty regarding the origin of functions

+### Mediator/Middleware Pattern(nice to have)

+Descriptions:
+1. Use a central mediator object to handle communication between components(Middleware)

+Advantages:
+1. when you have a large number of components, it's good and easy to manage communications between each component